 Is the UMaine 4-H Camp & Learning Center at Bryant Pond competitive?

 We consider ourselves diverse.
 We strive to create an atmosphere for all to succeed.
 Our job is to make everyone feel comfortable.
-Instruction can be adapted those campers requiring a bit more challenge and for children not as well versed.
+Instruction can be adapted for those campers requiring a bit more challenge and for children not as well versed.
 In every activity or lesson, we emphasize participation and environmental stewardship.
-We are charged with making sure each camper has an opportunity to shine… to find his or her “place” at camp.
+We are charged with making sure each camper has an opportunity to shine… to find their “place” at camp.
 “Camp is for the Camper,” after all.

 What about time off and free time?

 Our camp counselors are scheduled to work from Sunday at about 11:30 a.m. through Friday at 2:00 p.m. during the camp week.
 Counselors will have one evening off, starting at dinner time, or a midday 4 hour off block, depending on the program.
+As well as a one hour off time every day.
 Unless you are scheduled to work one of our 2 or 4 week programs, you would also be off from Friday at 2:00-Sunday 11:30 a.m.

 What about dress and personal appearance?